When They Look on Him Whom They have Pierced

 Grace and Finding Favor

-Now the subject changes abruptly from the previous verse of the victorious battle against the Greeks c.
-167 B.C. to one of deep mourning in 30 A.D.
+The subject abruptly changes from the previous verses, from the victorious battle against the Greeks c.
+167 B.C. to one of deep mourning around 30 A.D.
 We see the joy of victory turning to the deep sorrow of the mourning over sin and causing the death of the redeemer, our Messiah.

 And again another scripture says, “They shall look on him whom they have pierced.”
 John 19:37.

-Those who were willing to look at the Scriptures, would understand what a terrible deed has been committed.
-For salvation comes only to those who realize that all of us individually are responsible for the cross.
+Those who were willing to look at the Scriptures would understand what a terrible deed had been committed.
+Salvation comes only to those who realize that all of us individually are responsible for the cross.
 Many teach that this is about Jewish salvation and Jewish salvation alone.
 Further, that Jews are saved differently than others.
-That their sin is corporate and so is their punishment and salvation.
+That their sin is corporate, and so is their punishment and salvation.
 Our sins and our sins alone were enough to require the suffering.
-We might not be strong enough to drive those nails in ourselves, but we would have cried, “crucify Him” right along with everyone else.
+We might not be strong enough to drive those nails in ourselves, but we would have cried, “crucify Him,” right along with everyone else.
 We are all that wicked.
 Look at what we have done.
 Salvation is the same for all.
 We all have to look upon Him who we have pierced.
 We are all responsible.

 “you are either the thief on the right, or the thief on the left”.
 Choose.